hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * `remoteName` is the namespace name to be sent in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
-* `defaultKey` is a blockchain key used to sign transactions when none is specified (in multiparty mode, defaults to the org key)
+* `defaultKey` is a blockchain key used to sign transactions when none is specified (in multi-party mode, defaults to the org key)
 * `plugins` is an array of plugin names to be activated for this namespace (defaults to all available plugins if omitted)